Life Alert Review Summary

 Phone Line Options

-Life Alert also offers a newer product that does not require a home phone line to work.
+If need be, Life Alert will offer customers a cellular base unit that does not require a home phone line to work.
 Medical alert systems that do not require a home phone line have gained popularity in recent years, as more and more households have dropped their home phone services.

 Installation of the Life Alert service is done through professional technicians.
 This can be advantageous for users who are not sure about how to hook up the system on their own, or have a family member of friend help them.
 The downside side is that their service costs $96 to $200 to be installed, and you do not have a choice to forgo this.

-The wireless range of the classic home Life Alert system is up to 150 feet.
+The wireless range of the standard in-home Life Alert system is up to 800 feet.
+This is the maximum distance between the emergency pendant and the in-home base unit for a signal to still be received.
 The actual range will vary depending on the environment, physical obstacles and floor plan of the home.
-This is sufficient for most homes, although it is less than the up to 300 – 400 ft range offered by other top systems.
+This is sufficient for most homes.
+Since we are describing an in-home system, help will be dispatched to the home address, not to wherever the user is pressing the button from.

-For seniors on the move, their on-the-go button allows them to a have a button that works while they are outside and traveling.
+For seniors who like to be on the move, the Life Alert Mobile GPS phone allows them to have a help button that works while they are outside and traveling.
 Emergency calls are connected via cellular phone service.
-Therefore, cellular phone signals must be strong for service to be made available.
+Therefore, there are no range restrictions, but cellular phone signals must be strong for service to be made available.
 To learn more about mobile medical alert systems, check out these GPS medical alert reviews.

 Life Alert runs their own UL and CSAA 5-Diamond certified monitoring center.
 They manage their monitoring center in-house to ensure good quality standards when handling emergency phone calls.
 Monitoring is provided 24 hours a day, 7 days a week.
 Calls are generally answered within 30 to 50 seconds.